Many fans will be travelling to Japan to watch the tournament. Here are some tips to help make your visit safe and enjoyable.

 Airbnb, due to strict home-sharing regulations, has a very limited supply of listings.

 If you plan to hire a vehicle during your stay, check the Japan Automobile Association website for information on driving licence requirements and road safety rules in Japan.

-Ticketing information can be found on the official Rugby World Cup Website.
+Information on venues, matches and ticketing can be found on the official Rugby World Cup website and ‘RWC 2019’ app.

 Local laws and customs

 “Travel global, think local”

 Be responsible and respectful